 In 2004, State law was amended (AB 2348) to identify "default densities" that are considered suitable for lower-income housing.
-For small metropolitan jurisdictions with less than 25,000 population, the default density is 20 units/acre.
+For small metropolitan jurisdictions with less than 25,000 population such as Seal Beach, the default density is 20 units/acre.
 However, Seal Beach's population threshold was adjusted above the 25,000-person threshold in 2022, making the new default density 30 units/acre.
-Some of the existing Residential High Density (RHD) zoning districts allow densities of 30 units/acre or more, with designations for 33 and 46 units per acre.
+All of Some of the existing-the Residential High Density (RHD) zoning districts allow densities of 20-30 units/acre or more, with designations for 33 and 46 units per acre.e.

 Development standards in the RHD districts allow projects to be built at or near the maximum densities.
-Height limits are 25 feet in the RHD-20 district, allowing for 2-story structures consistent with a voter-approved height restriction; and 35 feet in the RHD-33 and RHD-46 districts, which allows 3-story structures.
+Height limits are 25 feet in the RHD-20 district, allowing for 2-story structures consistent with a voter-approved height restriction; and 35 feet in the RHD-33 and RHD-46 districts, which allows 2- and 3-story structures, respectively.
 Other development standards such as setbacks and lot coverage are typical for the allowable densities.
 These regulations help to facilitate the production of low- and moderate-income housing.